gakiwate/draft-gakiwate-dnsop-svcb-sla-parameter/draft-gakiwate-dnsop-svcb-sla-parameter.md

-This document defines a new SvcParamKey for use in Service Binding (SVCB) and HTTPS DNS resource records which enables authoritative DNS servers to indicate that a service supports specific service levels or use types, such as "interactive", "background" or "realtime", at that endpoint.
-Specifically, a service can use this new parameter to indicate which specific endpoints a client MAY use for the specific service levels indicated.
-By providing this information, clients can make informed decisions about which service endpoints to use based on their specific applications needs at that time.
+This document defines a new SvcParamKey for use in Service Binding (SVCB) and HTTPS DNS resource records which enables authoritative DNS servers to indicate that a service should be used by clients having specific service levels or use types, such as "interactive", "background" or "realtime".
+By providing this information, clients can make informed decisions about which service endpoints to use based on specific applications needs at that time of making connections.

 --- middle